eclab/grains/ruckus/README.md

 # Ruckus

-Ruckus is a noise generator.
+Ruckus is a noise and sample and hold generator.
 Ruckus is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

-Ruckus can make pure white noise, pulse noise, or white noise pushed through a 12DB lowpass, high pass, or bandpass filter where you can specify the cutoff frequency and resonance.
-Not a lot of resonance, mind you, or the filter is overwhelmed.
+## Making Noise

+Ruckus can make:

+- Pure white noise
+- Pure pulse noise
+- Pulse noise pushed through a resonant 12db lowpass filter with adjustable cutoff
+- Pulse noise pushed through a resonant 12db high pass filter with adjustable cutoff
+- Pulse noise pushed through a resonant 12db bandpass filter with adjustable cutoff
+- Sample and Hold of input CV
+- Sample and Hold of random values
+- Trigger and Hold of input CV

-## Pulse noise
+## About Pulse Noise

 This is just noise which consists entirely of maximum (5V) or minimum (0V) values.
 It sounds something like white noise but I can make it much louder.

+## About Sample and Hold

+Ruckus can do three kinds of sample and hold:

+- Random Sample and Hold: when the TRIGGER/GATE is raised, it will sample and hold a RANDOM value
+- Sample and Hold: when the TRIGGER/GATE is raised, it will sample and hold a value from IN 3
+- Track and Hold: as long as the TRIGGER/GATE is raised, it will sample and use the value from IN3. as soon as the TRIGGER/GATE is lowered, it will use the last sampled value.

+In these cases, IN1 serves to SCALE the sample and hold signal, and IN2 serves to SHIFT it.
+A shift of 0 is dead center.

+Note that Sample and Hold only goes up to under 4V or so, due to limitations of Mozzi.
+If IN3 is inputting a value larger than this, it will be clipped.

 ## Configuration

 #### IN 1
-12DB Filter Cutoff Frequency CV
+12DB Filter Cutoff Frequency CV, or Scale CV
 #### IN 2
-12DB Resonance CV
+12DB Resonance CV, or Shift CV
 #### IN 3
 [UNUSED]
 #### AUDIO IN (A)